China–Zambia relations

-Historical and political relationship
+Historical relations

-The relationship between Zambia and China was established after the independence of Zambia in October 1964.
-China supported the political emancipation struggle of Zambia in this era through financial and material support.
+The relationship between Zambia and China was established after the independence of Zambia on October 29, 1964.
+China supported the independence of Zambia through financial and material support.

-The first phase of the relationship emphasises the acquisition of political freedom from occupying colonial forces and promoting diplomatic relationships with China.
-Zambia, after getting political freedom in 1964 was supported by China through economic support and infrastructural buildout.
+The first phase of the relationship emphasizes the acquisition of political freedom from occupying colonial forces and promoting diplomatic relationships with China.
+Zambia, after gaining political freedom in 1964, was supported by China through economic support and infrastructural buildout.
 The Zambian government began to invest in transportation infrastructure, to help the economic growth of the country and support political freedom movements in the region of the Southern African Development Community.
 China considered the infrastructural development of the railway link as an opportunity to strengthen ties with Zambia.
 In this regard, the former president of Zambia (Kenneth Kaunda) visited China in 1967 for the finalisation of the railway project and with the approval of the parties involved.
 This reflects a wider interest of China during this period, in which it began its planning to aid African countries with infrastructural development and political support.

 The second phase of the Zambian-Sino relationship from 1979 to 1999 saw significant economic and political changes in the African continent.
 Zambia in the early 1990s, implemented a multiparty democratic system whereas in China there was a recovery period from economic and social challenges due to the Cultural Revolution, followed by the Open-Door Policies of Deng Xiaoping.
-In 1991, China introduced a change in policy called “Going Out” which impacted its relations with several African countries.
+In 1999, China introduced the Go Out policy which impacted its relations with several African countries.
 China at this stage emphasised significant economic transformation from the old, planned economy towards a more open market economy.
 Although the association between China and Zambia during this period remained primarily political, the trend of increasing investment could already be seen.

 The third phase of the Chinese and Zambian relationship, (1999–present day), is characterised by strengthening policy of promoting sustainable economic development.
 The government of Zambia has focused on key social policy areas such as promoting regional peace and poverty alleviation.
-In 2000, the China-Africa Cooperation (FOCAC) forum was created to promote a new relationship between China and Zambia.
+In 2000, the Forum on China–Africa Cooperation was created to promote a new relationship between China and Zambia.
 This forum aimed to facilitate and promote cultural exchange, economic cooperation, joint trust, and political equivalence to drive the relationship.
 This has worked to deepen diplomatic ties between the two nations.